Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 ---

-## 34. Explain the Dogpile effect.
+## 34. Explain the Dogpile effect?

 > The event when the cache expires and websites are hit by multiple requests made by the client at the same time.
 Using a semaphore lock prevents the Dogpile effect.
 In this system when value expires, the first process acquires the lock and starts generating new value.

+---

+## 35. What is a pass in Python?

+> No-operation Python statement refers to pass.
+It is a place holder in the compound statement, where there should have a blank left or nothing written there.

 ---